-Hundreds of third graders and their teachers from around Charlotte County streamed in, excitedly clutching their recorders in anticipation of an event for which they have been preparing for weeks.
-Dressed smartly in formal garb, the marvelous Punta Gorda Symphony was waiting for our host, orchestra conductor, and director Maestro Raffaele Livio Ponti.
+Hundreds of third graders and their teachers from around Charlotte County streamed in, excitedly clutching their recorders in anticipation of an event for which they had been preparing for weeks.
+Dressed smartly in formal garb, the marvelous Punta Gorda Symphony was waiting for our host, orchestra conductor, and director, Maestro Raffaele Livio Ponti.

 As the children excitedly entered the theatre, I reflected on the colossal efforts of the Punta Gorda Symphony, Maestro Ponti, the staff at each school, and Carnegie Hall in nurturing the next generation to appreciate and enjoy the performing arts that have enriched life and culture for centuries.
 Today’s event represents dedication at the highest order, clearly in line with Andrew Carnegie’s vision of giving back in gratitude for all he achieved in America.

-The children were ready, having studied today’s musical works and practiced for their performance roles at this prodigious event.
+The children were ready, studying today’s musical works and practicing for their performance roles at this prodigious event.

 With the traditional A-440 tuning note provided by the oboe for the Orchestra, instruments tuned, and the audience hushed, Maestro Ponti led the ensemble through Mozart’s exciting Overture to The Marriage of Figaro (1786).
 Mozart described this opera as a dramma giocoso, or humorous drama.
 It is an exciting, charming work from one of history’s greatest composers with a legacy that shines as brightly today as it did in the late 18th century.

-Maestro Ponti described the Overture and segued into introducing the instrument groups on stage that compile an orchestra: strings, winds, brass, and percussion.
+Maestro Ponti described the Overture and introduced the instrument groups on stage that compile an orchestra: strings, winds, brass, and percussion.
 Each group performed separately and then together to demonstrate their timbre and expressive power, using a special orchestral arrangement delineating their unique tone colors and sounds when performing together.